 Executive coaching can help an employee grow into a new role by creating the confidence to undertake further training.

-Alternatively, it might help them sidestep within their organisation and undertake a completely new challenge.
+Alternatively, it might help them sidestep within their organization and undertake a completely new challenge.

 There’s a huge cultural zeitgeist currently around finding our life plan and purpose.

-Much of this stems around discontent at work, and the tendency for our identities to be so intertwined with our careers as to be indistinguishable.
+Much of this stems from discontent at work, and the tendency for our identities to be so intertwined with our careers as to be indistinguishable.

-For this reason, may employees are taking it upon themselves to employ the executive coaching services independently of their company or boss.
+For this reason, many employees are taking it upon themselves to employ executive coaching services independently of their company or boss.